UZ-SLAMLab/DrunkardsOdometry/README.md

 ## 💭 About
-The Drunkard’s Odometry is a robust flow-based odometry method.
-The Drunkard’s Dataset is a challenging collection of synthetic data targeting visual navigation and reconstruction in deformable environments.
+This repository is the official implementation of The Drunkard’s Odometry, a robust flow-based odometry estimation method, and contains information about the Drunkard’s Dataset, a challenging collection of synthetic data targeting visual navigation and reconstruction in deformable environments.

 ## ⚙️ Setup

-We have ran our experiments under CUDA 9.1.85, CuDNN 7.6.5 and Ubuntu 18.04 and (check eth cluster).
+We ran our experiments under CUDA 9.1.85, CuDNN 7.6.5 and Ubuntu 18.04 and (check eth cluster), using a single RTX Nvidia Titan GPU during training and/or a single RTX Nvidia 2080 Ti for evaluation.
 We recommend create a virtual environment with Python 3.7 using [Anaconda](https://www.anaconda.com/download/) `conda create -n edam python=3.7` and install the dependencies as
 ```shell
 conda create --name drunkard --file requirements.txt
 ```